Empowering Homeschool Families with Nature-Based Learning and Community

 11:00–12:00 PM – Lunch & free play

-12:45–1:15 PM – Nature Science using Exploring Nature with Children curriculum.
-(More about Exploring Nature with Children Here)
+12:15–1:15 PM – Nature Science using Exploring Nature with Children curriculum

 2:00–3:00 PM – Snack & Free Play